jessfraz/blog/content/post/building-container-images-securely-on-kubernetes.md

 If you randomly generate different users for all your pod builds to run under then you are relying on the user isolation of linux itself.

-If you are running a cluster inside your organization.
-Its unlikely someone is going waste a kernel 0day popping your cluster from within your org.
+If you are running a cluster inside your organization, it's unlikely someone is going waste a kernel 0day popping your cluster from within your org.

 This is much better than the current situation where people are mounting the